o1-labs/proof-systems/arrabiata/README.md

 SNARK workers to verify the proof is correct and include it on-chains.

-The first iteration of the project will allow to fold a polynomial-time function `f`, of degree 2**.
+The first iteration of the project will allow to fold a polynomial-time function `f` (which can be, in a near future, a zkApp), of degree 2**.
 No generic lookup argument will be implemented in the first version, even though a "runtime" lookup/permutation argument will be required for cross-cells referencing.
 A generalisation can be done using different constructions, like the ones described in the [folding](../folding) library, or in papers like